Weaning diarrhea in young rabbits

 While this 21 days old rabbit kit starts to nibble on hay, it continues to drink the doe’s milk at the age of 4 weeks.

-Between week 3 and week 6, the young rabbit begins to nibble on solid food (pellets, hay, fresh greenery) as well as the fecal and ceacal droppings that the doe leaves around the nest.
-The digestive system of the young rabbit is, however, not enough developed at this stage to ensure a transition from milk to a solid food diet.
-Indeed, as long as it drinks breast milk, the presence of this oily milk will prevent bacterial growth and colonization of the intestine and the cecum.
+From weeks 3 to 6, the young rabbit begins to consume solid food (pellets, hay, fresh greenery) as well as the fecal and cecal droppings that the doe leaves around the nest.
+However, the digestive system of the young rabbit is not yet fully developed at this stage, which makes it difficult to transition from milk to solid food.
+It has been demonstrated that the presence of this oily milk prevents bacterial growth and colonization of the intestine and the cecum.

-Once the youngster drinks less milk, the pH of the stomach will drop to 1-2.
+As the youngster reduces his milk consumption, the pH of the stomach will decrease to a range of 1 to 2.
 During this phase, the bacteria can multiply and colonize the digestive system.
-These are essentially Bacteroides sp., Streptococcus fecalis and other strict anaerobic bacteria.
-These bacteria will be regenerated in these organs through coprophagy.
+These are predominantly Bacteroides sp., Streptococcus fecalis, and other strict anaerobic bacteria.
+The regeneration of these bacteria in these organs will occur through coprophagy.

 A sensitive caecum

-The cecum is an anaerobic and slightly acidic medium because of the fermentation process that takes place there.
-The bacteria contained in this organ are very sensitive to any change: pH, osmotic concentration (osmolarity), starch concentrations in the diet, but also to stress, e.g., due to an illness or fear.
-This particularly affects young rabbits at the age of 4 to 12 weeks, but also elderly rabbits.
+The cecum is an anaerobic and slightly acidic medium due to the fermentation process that occurs there.
+The bacteria contained in this organ are very sensitive to any change, including pH, osmotic concentration (osmolarity), starch concentrations in the diet, and stress, e.g., due to illness or fear.
+This primarily affects young rabbits between 4 and 12 weeks of age, but it also affects elderly rabbits.

-Stress causes an increase of the adrenaline (epinephrine) stress hormone in the blood.
-Adrenaline acts on the rabbit's alarm center and adrenaline sensitive receptors in the intestine.
-Consequently, the peristaltic movement is affected, sometimes even stopped.
-The cecum remains partially or completely empty and the pH increases, modifying the conditions of fermentation.
-The living conditions of the bacterium Bacteroides sp. degrade and it starts to produce gas in the caecum and in the intestine.
+Stress has been shown to cause an increase in adrenaline (epinephrine) levels in the blood.
+Adrenaline exerts its effects on the rabbit's alarm center and on adrenaline-sensitive receptors located in the intestine.
+Consequently, the peristaltic movement is affected, and sometimes it is even halted.
+The cecum remains partially or completely empty, and the pH increases, modifying the conditions of fermentation.
+The bacterium Bacteroides sp. exhibits signs of deterioration in these living conditions, leading to the production of gas in the cecum and intestine.

 MediRabbit